 - Difficulty: Intermediate

 - Train from London Blackfriars to Eynsford.
-It takes 55 minutes by direct train.
+The journey takes 55 minutes.

 - Train from London Victoria to Eynsford.
 The journey takes 45 minutes

 - Train from Charing Cross to Eynsford.
-The journey takes 40 minutes or 1 hour depending on the train.
+The journey takes 40 minutes to 1 hour.

 - It is a circular walk so you can book a day return ticket